 According to a report by the Center for Environmental Health, there are canned foods that still contain dangerous toxic chemicals.
 According to the report, about 40% of the tested canned foods contain a dangerous chemical, called BPA.

-Exposure to the BPA has linked to many types of cancer, diabetes, obesity and heart disease!
+Exposure to BPA has been linked to many types of cancer, diabetes, obesity and heart disease!

-Is the extra salt in canned products bad for you?
+Extra salt in canned products is bad for you

 Canned foods may contain about 300-600 mg of sodium per serving.
 You should avoid consuming extra salt.
-It’s better to prefer fresh foods to protect your heart and good health!
+It’s better to prefer fresh foods to protect your health.

-On the contrary, canned turnip greens contain fewer nutrients.
+On the contrary, canned turnip greens have a much lower nutritional value.
 Canned turnip greens contain half the amount of beta-carotene, lutein & zeaxanthin, vitamin E, selenium, potassium and vitamin A!

-Above all, canned turnip greens don’t contain high amounts of vitamin C. Vitamin C is vulnerable to heat.
-So, the processing method of canned foods destroys most of it.
+Above all, canned turnip greens don’t contain high amounts of vitamin C, as it’s vulnerable to heat.

 Should I eat canned turnip greens?